Neta C. Crawford

-Education: Ph.D. & MA, MIT; BA, Brown University
+Education: M.A., Ph.D., MIT; B.A., Brown University

-Areas of Specialization: International Relations Theory and Security; US Foreign Policy; Economic Sanctions; Humanitarian Intervention; Ethics; and International Organization; South African Foreign and Military Policy; Political Psychology; Critical Theory; Qualitative Research Methods.
+Areas of Specialization: International Relations Theory and Security; US Foreign Policy; Economic Sanctions; Humanitarian Intervention; Ethics; and International Organization; South African Foreign and Military Policy; Political Psychology; Critical Theory; Qualitative Research Methods

-Crawford served, for three years, on the nominating committee of the International Studies Association and served as its chair during the final year of her term.
+Professor Crawford is currently a member of several advisory and editorial boards.
+These include membership on the board of the Costs of War Project and on the Board of the Council for a Livable World.
 Crawford has also previously served on the boards of several professional organizations including the Academic Council of the United Nations System (ACUNS) and the Governing Council of the American Political Science Association.
 When she was at Brown University she served on the Slavery and Justice Committee, which examined Brown University’s relationship to slavery and the slave trade.
-She has also served on the editorial board of the American Political Science Review.
+Crawford also served, for three years, on the nominating committee of the International Studies Association and served as its chair during the final year of her term.
+She has also served on the Ethics Committee of the American Political Science Association.

 Crawford has a Ph.D in political science from MIT and a bachelor of arts from Brown University.
-At Brown her independent concentration was “The War System and Alternatives to Militarism.”
+At Brown, her independent concentration was “The War System and Alternatives to Militarism.”
 Her senior thesis was on the genesis and effects of military rule in Ghana from 1960-1984.
 Prior to joining the faculty at BU, Crawford was on the faculty at Brown University and the University of Massachusetts, Amherst.